Thinh-nguyen-03/honeypot-mcp-server/API_REFERENCE.md

 ```

 #### `create_honeypot_card`
-**Purpose**: Deploy new honeypot cards for fraud detection
+**Purpose**: Create a new card to give to callers when they ask for your card information
-**Business Use**: Dynamic honeypot creation for specific investigation scenarios
+**Business Use**: Provides fresh card details for scammers to use, enabling transaction tracking and intelligence gathering

 **Parameters:**
 ```typescript